 The Qatar Museum events management at Al Riwaq Gallery welcomes the requests for hosting and organizing formal and non-formal events, as well as the option of using the main entrance foyer that extends up to 90 square meters to organize reception parties in an outdoor space overlooking the Museum of Islamic Arts Park.

 For more information, please visit the QM Gallery Alriwaq Venue Hire page.

 The Qatar Museum Gallery is located at Katara Cultural Village and is considered an initiative that aims to connect the cultural village audience with the public arts created by Qatari and International Artists.
 The gallery is considered an important platform to display art works that centers around human topics that encourages visitors to reflect and think.

 The gallery is also used a temporary platform to display the collections and projects of Qatar Museum under development.

 The Doha Fire station building was originally built in 1982 as the Civil Defense building until 2012.

 To make use of the building, Qatar Museums redesigned the building to give it a modern and fresh look while protecting its original architecture details, and re-launched the building in 2014.

 The Doha Fire Station has since become a major attraction for emerging talented artists, following its launch of the Artist in Residence Program, which allows creative minds to develop their talent further, by having their own studio space that allows them to indulge in their passion towards arts, collaborate with curators, and connect with arts professionals locally and globally.
-The Doha Fire Station organizes public art galleries showcasing the work done by its artists in residence in its Garage Gallery, and offers a variety of shops for art enthusiasts such as , Cass Art supply, Café #999, cinema theater, and an online gift shop.
+The Doha Fire Station organizes public art galleries showcasing the work done by its artists in residence in its Garage Gallery, and offers a variety of shops for art enthusiasts such as , Cass Art supply, Café #999, and an online gift shop.